kensanata/face/README.md

 getting feedback about the process is important.
 This will take a few attempts, I think.

-Later, we can use Dropbox or Google Drive to exchange files.
+Later, we can use some other method to exchange files.

 ## File Names